Below is an overview and definition of DriveMaker Freeware and DriveMaker Plus features.

 Furthermore, FTP does not offer random file access and is hence not suited for very large live database access directly from storage, by multiple users, unless it’s all read-only.
 Individual users can open and edit an Access database, for example, without issues.
 The database will be entirely downloaded into the cache and the file will be uploaded in full when the database is saved or closed.
 As you can see, this will lead to issues if multiple users access and edit the same Access database simultaneously.

 You may find incompatibilities when using Linux-based FTP servers and other various FTP server products other than IIS7+ or BackupChain FTP server.

 This is because not all FTP servers adhere to the full FTP standard and not all FTP servers use NTFS as their underlying file system.

-Note that SFTP is not supported.
+Note that SFTP is a completely different protocol and not supported.
 DriveMaker supports another secure variant: FTPS, which is explicit FTP over TLS/SSL, and is as secure as https.

 The section below discusses the settings in the DriveMaker’s user interface:

 What are FTP Server, User, and Password?

 This is the info you received by the IT administrator of the FTP site.
 The address, user name, and password are needed in order to find and authenticate against the FTP server.

 The FTP port of a standard FTP site is 21; however, your IT administrator may be using a different port for security reasons.

 The Local Port shown in DriveMaker is a free internal port the program needs for processing.
 If you see ‘access denied’ errors when you attempt a new connection, it may be due to the port being in use.
 Try a number other than 7789 if need be.